mboudet/gopublic/README.md

 $ gopublic init
 Welcome to Gopublic
-Gopublish server host: localhost
-Gopublish server port: 80
-Testing connection...
+Gopublish server url, including http:// and the port if required: http://0.0.0.0:80 Testing connection...
 Ok!
 Everything looks good.
 Ready to go!
 Type `gopublic` to get a list of commands you can execute.